Manufacturing Alliance Apprenticeship Program

 Maintenance Mechanic – Work Processes and Related Instruction

-Quality Assurance Auditor
+Quality Assurance Auditor Read More

 This training outline represents minimum standards for work processes and related instruction.
-Changes in technology and regulations may result in the need for additional on-the-job or classroom instruction.

-Work Processes | Approximate Hours |
+Work Processes

-Maintenance and Record Keeping | 600 |
+Maintenance and Record Keeping600

-Total Hours: 4,000 |
+Total Hours: 4,000

 Minimum of 144 Hours of Related Instruction Required for Each Apprentice for Each Year.